nadineamin/pisa_data_analysis/README.md

 ## Files Used

 > 'pisa2012.csv' file is the original dataset.
-It was not attached in this project because the file was too large that it exceeded Github.s limit.
+It was not attached in this project because the file size exceeded Github's limit.

 > 'pisadict2012.csv' file is the dictionary for the original 'pisa2012.csv' dataset.